youyi2020/vue-base/README.md

 # vue-base
-> A Vue.js project cli with webpack4
+> vue configuration with webpack4 to quickly start your project

 ## Build Setup